 In June 2016, FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326) on Measurement of Credit Losses on Financial Instruments.
 The main objective of this update is to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
 To achieve this objective, the amendments in this update replace the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-The update is effective for the Diocese on July 1, 2023.
+The update is effective for the Diocese for the year ended June 30, 2024.
 Early adoption is permitted.
-The Center is currently evaluating the effect that the standard will have on its consolidated financial statements and related disclosures.
+The Diocese is currently evaluating the effect that the standard will have on its consolidated financial statements and related disclosures.

 In March 2020, FASB issued ASU 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, which provides optional expedients and exceptions to applying the guidance on contract modifications, hedge accounting, and other transactions, to simplify the accounting for transitioning from the London Interbank Offered Rate ("LIBOR"), and other interbank offered rates expected to be discontinued, to alternative reference rates.
 The guidance in this ASU was effective upon its issuance; if elected, it is to be applied prospectively through June 30, 2023.
-The impact this ASU will have on the consolidated financial statements will not be known until the Diocese has a modification to their financial instrument agreements to convert LIBOR to another interest rate.
+The Diocese changed the rate on its line of credit from LIBOR to the Secured Overnight Financing Rate ("SOFR") during the year ended June 30, 2023 as discussed in Note 19.
+This ASU does not have a significant impact on the consolidated financial statements.